Perinatal Support Services

 Prenatal massage is an important part of preparing for birth.
 Not only does an expectant mother need to be nurtured, she also may wish to address pelvic tissue restrictions that can affect her experience of pain or discomfort during pregnancy and influence her baby's position in utero.
 During a prenatal massage we focus on creating space in the pelvis, easing stress on the body and calming the spirit.

 Postpartum massage can begin as soon as a mother wants to have a massage after the birth of her baby.
 Abdominal massage can begin six weeks after a vaginal birth and twelve weeks after a cesarean birth.
 Gentle, therapeutic massage can help bring balance back to the mother, support breastfeeding, decrease anxiety and assist in rebalancing hormones.
+Additionally, we'll discuss innate postpartum care for the first year of your baby's life.

 Massage for Labor and Immediate Postpartum